Major freeway ramps

 have skyrocketed in the

-last several years due to the Mississippi Avenue boom.
+last several years due to the Portland real estate boom.
 This

 neighborhood is highly coveted and the real estate prices reflect that.

-Rentals homes and apartments are on the higher side as well but
+Rentals homes and apartments are on the higher side of what Portland has to offer.

 If you are interested in buying or selling a home in this Portland neighborhood, visit our Portland Real Estate Page for more information, or visit our Portland Real Estate Map to search the RMLS for neighborhood homes for sale.